Nider001/Borderlands-2-rebalance-mod/README.md

 20. Launcher ammo pickup ammo count is reduced from 4 to 2
 21. Launcher ammo cost is increased by 50%
 22. Item selling costs are reduced by 50%.
 This does not affect buying costs
-23. Most of the regular Vending Machines are set to offer higher quality items
+23. Most of the regular Vending Machines are set to offer items of slightly higher level
 24. Enemy damage reduction/bonus (that they recieve when level difference between the player and enemy unit is too high) is now capped at 10% when level difference reaches 3
 25. Health of all badass enemies (including bosses) is increased by 50%
 26. Health of main story bosses is increased further